nimdone/nimdone-88471/src/pages/index.md

         image: images/Picture4.png
         image_alt: App user profile preview
         content: >-
-          **Your selected content will be autoarranged into beautiful presentations that can be exported as powerpoint**
+          **Finalize the outline and see the slides autoarranged into beautiful presentations that can be exported as powerpoint**
         actions:
           - label: Watch video